Würth: International

-Würth is also the sponsor of the ice palace "WürthArena" in Egna, Italy.

-Formula One

-For the 2008 season, Würth supplied tools and fasteners to Panasonic Toyota Racing and the company's logo featured in the pit garage, on team trucks and on all official communication.

 Formula E

 For the inaugural Formula E 2014 season, a new FIA championship for electrically powered cars, Wurth Electronik became technology partner to the only German racing team, ABT Schaeffler Audi Sport.
 The company's logo features on the nose of the team cars, in the pit garage, on team trucks and on all official communication.
 After the successful start of the racing season, Würth Elektronik extended its sponsorship agreement with ABT for a further three years.

-DTM

-Since 2000 season, Würth is an official brake fluid, radiator fluid, supplied tools and fasteners of Deutsche Tourenwagen Masters from 2000 to 2010 and exclusively Audi Sport DTM's brake fluid, radiator fluid, supplied tools and fasteners supplier since 2000.

 V8 Supercars

 Since the start of the 2015 season, Würth have been in a long term, strategic arrangement with V8 Supercars team, Dick Johnson Racing/Team Penske.
 The new livery was launched at the support race to the Australian Formula One Grand Prix with Marcos Ambrose as driver and Scott Pye forthwith racing in the colours in select races for the rest of the season.